JetBrains/intellij-sdk-docs/basics/architectural_overview/general_threading_rules.md

 In all cases, the code is executed on a background thread, which is associated with a [`ProgressIndicator`](upsource:///platform/core-api/src/com/intellij/openapi/progress/ProgressIndicator.java) object.
 The current thread's indicator can be retrieved any time via `ProgressIndicatorProvider.getGlobalProgressIndicator()`.

-For visible progress, threads can use `ProgressIndicator` to notify the user about current status: e.g., set text or visual fraction of the work done.
+For visible progresses, threads can use `ProgressIndicator` to notify the user about current status: e.g., set text or visual fraction of the work done.

 Progress indicators also provide means to handle cancellation of background processes, either by the user (pressing the _Cancel_ button) or from code (e.g., when the current operation becomes obsolete due to some changes in the project).
 The progress can be marked as canceled by calling `ProgressIndicator.cancel()`.